 I did an exhaustive amount of research on this matter, and I will continue to do so until I’m satisfied.
 You can find links to my sources at the bottom!

 With a low impedance and low Sensitivity rating by mW (Around 91dB), the K701 and K702 both need quite a bit of power from an amp to reach peak loudness (around 110dB is the standard).
-It’s just not that efficient.
+Neither are very efficient at all.
 Related:What is Sensitivity in Headphones?

 Even though they both need quite a bit of power, they aren’t really amp picky like a lot of people will tell you.
 You should have no problems with an entry level desktop Amp like the Schiit Magni 3.
 This provides 430 mW into 300 Ohms, and powers 99% of headphones with ease.